Italian preposition A

 Italian irregular past participle (2)

-I talked about “passato prossimo”, I explained how to form past
+When I talked about “passato prossimo”, I explained how to form past participle in Italian.
+However, many Italian verbs have an irregular past participle.

-Italian exercise: Aggettivi dimostrativi
+Italian exercises: Aggettivi dimostrativi

-quell', quello, quegli, quei, quell', quella, quelle) e lascia le risposte nei commenti.
+Completa le frasi con gli aggettivi dimostrativi (quel, quell', quello, quegli, quei, quell', quella, quelle) e lascia le risposte nei commenti.

 The Italian adjective “Bello”